Visitor’s Guide

 Experience the Alvord Desert

-If the desert lakebed is dry, you can hike out onto its cracked, alkali surface for a few miles to experience the remarkably empty playa and to admire Steens Mountain from below.
+Nicknamed the “playa,” when this desert lakebed is dry, you can venture out onto its cracked, alkali surface for several miles to experience this remarkably empty oasis.
+Camp out here in dry months to experience true silence and stunning views of Steens Mountain towering above.

 Outdoor Project's Alvord Desert page